christiandunkel/tensquared/README.md

 [![Screenshot of the main menu of the game tensquared, depicting the sky, the sun, hills, trees and a factory in the background.](/Documentation/Screenshots/screenshot_main_menu.png)](#)

 # tensquared

+**tensquared** is a puzzle platform game, in which you explore a beautiful 2D world as a circle.
+You can morph into different forms and gain new abilities, while overcoming the obstacles in your way and uncovering the story!

+## Background

-The 2D puzzle platformer **tensquared** is a three-man project and was made in Unity for the *8-Bit of Bauhaus* study project in the summer semester of 2019 at the *Bauhaus University Weimar*.
-The project was started to create a number of Bauhaus-themed games in order to celebrate 100 years of Bauhaus.
+This game was created for the *8-Bit of Bauhaus* university project in the summer semester of 2019 at the *Bauhaus University Weimar*.
+The purpose of this project was to produce Bauhaus-themed games to celebrate 100 years of Bauhaus.
 See the [documentation](/Documentation/Documentation.md) for more information.

 You can download the project up to the newest commit, or select one of the releases.
 You can play it in the Unity editor or build it.
-The game in its newest version requires **Unity version 2019.1.4f1**.
+The game in its newest version requires **Unity version 2019.2.2f1**.
 A newer version will probably work fine as well.

-## Summary
+## Synopsis

-### Story
 You are a circle.
-Awakened in the middle of a remote forest, you don't know how you got there and have no idea of where to go.
-But suddenly, you hear a metallic voice, and the robot speaker is guiding you out of the wilderness.
+You awakened in the middle of a remote forest, and you don't know how you got there.
+You have no idea of where to go.
+But suddenly, you hear a metallic voice.
+The speaker is a robot, and it is guiding you out of the wilderness.
 You finally meet the robot that helped you, and you discover that it has lost significant parts of its body.
-The robot requests your help, and together, you go on a journey to recover the missing limbs.
-On the way, you learn more about the world around you, as well as discover your peculiar abilities.
-And there's nothing that could go horribly wrong in this the whole story.
+The robot requests your help, and you go on a journey to recover the missing limbs.
+You will learn more about the world around you, as well as discover your peculiar abilities.
+And there's really nothing that could possibly go horribly wrong on this journey.

-### General
-**tensquared** is a puzzle platform game, where you discover a fascinating 2D world as a circle.
-You can morph into the form of a triangle and rectangle, where you gain new abilities and properties to overcome obstacles while exploring the world.
-You are also on a quest by a robot to recover the lost parts of its body.
-In this search, the story will unfold, and it is as much about the robot as it is about you.

 ## Download Game